Heinkel He 100: He 100 V4

+He 100 V5

 V5 was completed like V4, and first flew on 16 November.
 It was later used in a film about V8's record attempt, in order to protect the record breaking aircraft.
-At this point, a number of changes were made to the design resulting in the "100C" model, and with the exception of V8 the rest of the prototypes were all delivered as the C standard.
+At this point, a number of changes were made to the design resulting in what postwar has been referred to as the "He 100C"-model, and with the exception of V8, the rest of the prototypes were all delivered as the V5 standard.

+He 100 V6

 V6 was first flown in February 1939, and after some test flights at the factory it was flown to Rechlin on 25 April.
 There it spent most of its time as an engine testbed.
 On 9 June, the gear failed inflight, but the pilot managed to land the aircraft with little damage, and it was returned to flying condition in six days.

+He 100 V7

 V7 was completed on 24 May with a change to the oil cooling system.
 It was the first to be delivered with armament, consisting of two 20 mm MG FF cannon in the wings and four 7.92 mm MG 17 machine guns arranged around the engine cowling.
 This made the He 100 the most heavily armed fighter of its day.
 V7 was then flown to Rechlin where the armament was removed and the aircraft was used for a series of high speed test flights.